← NARA PATIENT FOLLOW-UP →

 My Role & Responsibilities

-• Engage stakeholders across departments to understand processes and co-create solutions.
+• Engage stakeholders across departments to uncover processes, needs, and opportunities.

 Image 3: Prioritization Workshop